 - Paper insurance ID card or policy declarations page

-- Electronic proof on your phone – Illinois Vehicle Code 601.053 allows evidence of financial responsibility via mobile electronic device
+- Electronic proof on your phone — Illinois law allows evidence of financial responsibility via mobile electronic device

-- Illinois electronic verification system – law enforcement can verify coverage electronically
+- Secretary of State electronic verification — law enforcement can verify coverage electronically

 Keep your proof accessible.
 You must be able to provide proof of insurance to a peace officer when requested or when involved in an accident.
-While officers can check Illinois electronic verification, having your own proof avoids delays.
+While officers can check the electronic verification system, having your own proof avoids delays.

-Illinois uses the Secretary of State’s electronic insurance verification system, a database that allows law enforcement to verify insurance coverage instantly.
+Illinois uses the Secretary of State’s Electronic Liability Insurance Verification program, which allows law enforcement to verify insurance coverage.
 Your insurer reports your policy information electronically, and officers can check your coverage during traffic stops.
+The state verifies each vehicle’s liability policy at least twice per year through a third-party vendor linked to insurance companies writing policies in Illinois.

 If your insurer hasn’t reported your new policy yet, show your paper or electronic ID card if stopped.
-New policies typically appear in IllinoisSure within a few days of issuance.
+New policies typically appear in the system within a few days of issuance.
 Check with your insurer that your VIN and policy details are transmitted promptly.

 Penalties for no coverage or no proof